transferzero/api-documentation/_docs/individual-payments.md

 {% endcapture %}

 {% include language-tabbar.html prefix="usd-cash-countries" raw=data-raw %}

+All individual senders trying to create Nigerian USD bank or cash payouts need to have the following details present:

+- `"birth_date" => "1993-07-23"`

 <div class="alert alert-warning" markdown="1">
 **Warning** `USD::Cash` payouts in Nigeria are currently in beta phase.